doctrine/orm/docs/en/tutorials/getting-started.rst

 Generating the Database Schema
 ------------------------------

-Now that we have defined the Metadata Mappings and bootstrapped the EntityManager we want to generate the relational database schema from it.
-Doctrine has a Command-Line-Interface that allows you to access the SchemaTool, a component that generates the required tables to work with the metadata.
+Now that we have defined the Metadata mappings and bootstrapped the EntityManager we want to generate the relational database schema from it.
+Doctrine has a Command-Line Interface that allows you to access the SchemaTool, a component that generates the required tables to work with the metadata.